Graph Defense Diffusion Model: Graph Defense Diffusion Model

 While GSDR and NFCR address the global fidelity of the graph, targeted attacks require more localized denoising strategies.
-To address \textbf{Challenge 2: localized denoising}, GDDM adopts tailored strategies for different types of adversarial attacks.
+To address \textbf{Challenge \#2: localized denoising}, GDDM adopts tailored strategies for different types of adversarial attacks.
 For \textbf{non-targeted attacks}, the adjacency matrix $\mathbf{A}^{empty}$ of an empty graph is used as the starting point, allowing GDDM to reconstruct the entire graph from scratch.
 This global denoising process ensures that all edges are regenerated, as shown in Fig.~\ref{fig:framework}.
 For \textbf{targeted attacks}, where specific nodes are compromised, a more focused strategy is necessary.
 GDDM starts by removing all edges connected to the target nodes, constructing an initial adjacency matrix $\mathbf{A}^{tar}$, defined as:

 where $\mathbf{A}'$ represents the adjacency matrix of the attacked graph, $\mathbf{A}''$ represents the adjacency matrix containing only the edges connected to the target nodes.
 This allows GDDM to perform localized denoising, focusing on the areas most affected by the attack, as shown in Appendix~\ref{appendix:denoise_for_targeted}.
-The overall inference phase of GDDM is presented in Algorithm~\ref{algor:Inference}.